panmenglin/dendrobium/docs/README.en.md

       "tags": ["Base Component", "React", "Vue"], // component tags "previewImg": "", // the preview image url of component "code": "xxx", // component code，unique value
-      "name": "@xx/xxx", // component name, which will be used when performing the installation operation "groupName": "xxx", // the name of the component library, if this option is configured, the component library will be installed during the installation process
+      "importName": "xxx", // The variable name when importing, the value will be used when importing, the type is string ｜ string[], when the importName value is an array, it will be imported using destructuring
-      "doc": "xxx", // the doc url of componentA "snippets": "", // get the component code snippet interface "parentCode": "", // library code，unique value
+      "name": "@xx/xxx", // component name, which will be used when performing the installation operation "doc": "xxx", // the doc url of componentA "snippets": "", // get the component code snippet interface "parentCode": "", // library code，unique value